 All 11 of the EPCOT World Showcase pavilions are “open,” but we’re using that word lightly since many of them are like walking through a ghost town.

-The problem is as we brought out earlier is that almost all of the international Cast Members were sent home months ago, leaving the World Showcase pavilions understaffed as less immersive than they once were.
+The problem as we brought out earlier is that almost all of the international Cast Members were sent home months ago, leaving the World Showcase pavilions understaffed and less immersive than they once were.

-China is one pavilion where the change is felt most as the restaurants are all closed along with many shops.
-The only thing open right now is Reflections of China.
-It’s like you stepped into an alternate universe…very weird indeed!
+In the beginning, China was one pavilion where the change was felt most as the restaurants were all closed along with many shops.
+The only thing that was open at the time was Reflections of China.
+It was like stepping into an alternate universe…very weird indeed!
 Things are open now, but in the beginning, it was weird!

 EPCOT like the other parks has very limited entertainment choices at the moment.
 Again, you take the simple things for granted once you don’t have them anymore.

 Something simple like strolling the World Showcase promenade and stopping at the numerous street performers has always been a favorite EPCOT pastime.
-Unfortunately, for the time being, that isn’t happening.
+Unfortunately, for most of the last year+, they haven’t been performing.

 Here is a list of the EPCOT Entertainment you can expect to see during your visit and also what’s not opening at this time…